zachvance/badger/README.md

 - Built-in support for answering quiz questions using ChatGPT
 - Works with the free version of chat.openai.com
 - Supports both normal and practice mode quizzes
+- Saves a transcript of the questions asked along with their corresponding answer

 ## Requirements
 - Python 3